Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Experiments

 Two dates were selected for illustration: 2022-07-14 and 2025-07-28.
 The first corresponds to the well-documented whiting event, when a white spot appeared on the western side of the lagoon near the Albujón seasonal watercourse.
 Such phenomena are usually linked to phytoplankton blooms or riverine sediments, although in this case the cause was uncertain.
 Previous reports \cite{Belich, CSICManchaBlanca} noted consistently higher Chl-a concentrations within the white spot compared to surrounding areas.
 Accordingly, the predicted map for this date is expected to highlight the white spot with higher Chl-a values than its vicinity.
 The other date chosen is 2025-07-28, because recent monitoring reports indicated a potential eutrophication episode triggered by increasing Chl-a levels in the lagoon \cite{MarMenorAlerta, pressMarMenorEntra2025}.
 Consequently, the output for this date is expected to show higher Chl-a concentrations than in July 2022, when average values were relatively low.
 Additionally, a general pattern observed is that Chl-a concentration tends to increase with depth \cite{erena2017analisis, Belich}.

 Finally, the color palette applied to the maps was adjusted using a non-linear scaling to better represent Chl-a variability across the full concentration range on any given date.

 Figure \ref{fig:chlmap_20220714} shows the white spot on the western side, with Chl-a concentration increasing with depth.
-The concentrations at shallower depth range from 0.3 to 1.4 mg/m$^3$, while at greater depths concentrations increase nearly to 3 mg/m$^3$ in the white spot area.
-There are some parts in which the borders show much higher concentrations, but those values should be ignored since they are produced by soil reflection due to its shallow depth.
+The concentrations at shallower depth range from 0.3 to 1.2 mg/m$^3$, while at greater depths concentrations increase nearly to 3 mg/m$^3$ in the white spot area.

 Figure \ref{fig:chlmap_20250728} illustrates elevated chlorophyll concentrations, where the possible eutrophication episode can be identified.
 As in the 2022 case, chlorophyll remains lower at the surface but increases at greater depths.